pledra/odoo/doc/reference/guidelines.rst

 Other optional directories compose the module.

-- *wizard/* : regroups the transient models (formerly *osv_memory*) and their views.
+- *wizard/* : regroups the transient models (``models.TransientModel``) and their views.
-- *report/* : contains the reports (RML report **[deprecated]**, models based on SQL views (for reporting) and other complex reports).
+- *report/* : contains the printable reports and models based on SQL views.
 Python objects and XML views are included in this directory.
-- *tests/* : contains the Python/YML tests
+- *tests/* : contains the Python/YML tests.

 File naming
 -----------
-For *views* declarations, split backend views from (frontend) templates in 2 differents files.
+For *views* declarations, distinguish the backend views definition (list, form, kanban, ...), the templates (QWeb pages) and bundle (JS and CSS assets).
+Bundles are theorically QWeb templates, but should be in their own file :file:`assets.xml`.

 For *models*, split the business logic by sets of models, in each set select a main model, this model gives its name to the set.
 If there is